MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 }
 ```

-Now when someone in Ring 1 or 2 creates a new subnet, they can apply this dynamic policy as well so Ring 3 can automatically launch instances in it.
+Now, when someone in Ring 1 or 2 creates a new subnet, they can also apply this dynamic policy so Ring 3 can automatically launch instances in it.

 This is  <font size="+2"><strong>one mole</strong></font> we just whacked.
 There are many others.
 This is What Bad Looks Like.